The Ocean Blue differ Read more [...]

 Everything you need to know.

-Barramundi, Fingermark Jew Fish, Tarpon, Queenfish , Saratoga, Coral Trout, Tarpon, Spanish Mackerel , Cobia, Red Emperor, Giant Trevally, Golden Trevally, Mac Tuna, Northern Bluefin Tuna, Estuary Cod, Barracuda, Permit, Blue Bastards,
+Barramundi, Fingermark Jew Fish, Tarpon, Queenfish, Saratoga, Coral Trout, Tarpon, Spanish Mackerel, Cobia, Red Emperor, Giant Trevally, Golden Trevally, Mac Tuna, Northern Bluefin Tuna, Estuary Cod, Barracuda, Permit, Blue Bastards,

-First week in March through to the 20th of December.
+The first week in March through to the 20th of December.
 Typically the charters are five days and six nights or six days and seven nights.

 Typically the charters are five days and six nights or six days and seven nights.
 But, arrangements can be made for shorter or indeed longer trips.

 Working with you we typically work on finding the quickest way to get you from your door to sitting comfortably on the deck overlooking the waters of the Coral Sea with a cold drink in hand.
-It is our belief that it’s better to have a couple of extra hours up there then stuck at an airport or another non-descriptive hotel room.
+It is our belief that it’s better to have a couple of extra hours up there than stuck at an airport or another non-descriptive hotel room.
 The entry points are via Cairns to either Bamaga or Horn Island if flying commercial.
 Other private charter options are available.

 This is one of those locations that can be almost anything you want it to be.
 The perfect fishing chameleon in that if you can think of it can just about be fished for from Cape Don.
 Our top tip is to be organised and know what you want to achieve fishing wise.